SevinduWarusawithana/SevinduWarusawithana/README.md

 - 🥷🏻 Nick name TOSHIRO

 - ☢️ Yes, I'm using Kali Linux.
-But hat doesn't mean I'm a hacker.
+But that doesn't mean I'm a hacker.

 <h3 align="left">Connect with me:</h3>
 <p align="left">